Film Festival

 Denotation

-A Film Festival is a planned, multi-day film exhibition that takes place in one or more theaters or other locations, generally in a single city or area.
-More and more film festivals are showcasing outdoor films.
+Film Festival is a planned, multi-day Film Exhibition that takes place in one or more theatres or other locations, generally in a single city or area.
+More and more film festivals are showcasing outdoor Films.
 The films might be recent releases or domestic and foreign releases, depending on the festival's theme.
-Certain film festivals concentrate on a particular director, film genre (such as horror films), or topic.
+Certain Film Festivals concentrate on a particular director, film genre (Such as Horror Films), or topic.
 Number of film fests that are showing only short films, don’t select movies over certain duration.
-Usually, film fests take place once a year.
-Film festivals are not regarded by certain film historians, such as Jerry Beck, as the official release of the movie.
+Usually, Film Festivals take place once a year.
+Film Festivals are not regarded by certain film historians, such as Jerry Beck, as the official release of the Movie.
+The Venice Film Festival is the oldest film festival in the world.
+The Big Five Film Festivals are the most esteemed in the world that includes (Cannes, Venice,Berlin, Toronto and Sundance).

 History of Film Festival